The former Atlantic Coast Line depot, listed on the National Register of Historic Places, now houses a popular railroad museum.

 Local Community Links:

-The one-story brick Palatka station, known locally as the “Old ACL Union Depot,” was built for the Atlantic Coast Line Railroad in 1908 in the Richardson Romanesque style.
-It originally served as a junction with Florida Southern Railway, Georgia Southern and Florida Railroad, and the Palatka Branch of the Florida East Coast Railroad.
+The Amtrak station at Palatka consists of a platform adjacent to the historic one-story brick depot, known locally as the “Old ACL Union Depot.”
+The structure was built for the Atlantic Coast Line Railroad in 1908 in the Richardson Romanesque style and originally served as a junction for the Florida Southern Railway, Georgia Southern and Florida Railroad, and the Palatka Branch of the Florida East Coast Railroad.
 It was added to the National Register of Historic Places in 1988.
 The most recent renovation was bid in 2007 and completed in 2008 by Robert E. Taylor, Architect, PA.
 The renovation repaired and refurbished interior items including the heating/cooling/ventilation system, restrooms, ceilings and floors.